xuancong84/chown-pid/README.md

-# A Linux kernel module to modify a running process' supplementary group list
+# A Linux kernel module to modify a running process' UID, GID, and supplementary group list

 Linux is a very powerful multi-user operating system in which users can run programs both locally (as a PC) or remotely (as a server).
 In a typical multi-user environment, very often, we encounter the group-permission-not-updated issue for already launched processeses when we create a new group and added some existing users to the new group.
 That is because the Linux kernel credential module has a major security defect that if a user is added to or removed from a supplementary group (not the user's primary group defined in `/etc/passwd`), that user's existing processes will not have its supplementary group permission updated.